Language Delay in Children and Late Talkers: How Speech Pathology Can Help

 • Being slow to say their first word

-• Using gesture instead of words
+• Relying on gestures instead of words

 • Not answering questions